chiselverify/class2020/README.md

 _Principles of Functional Verification_ by A. Meyer - a good, easy-to-read introduction to functional verification without any code examples.
 Considers a lot of verification-related topics and practices at a high level with illustrating figures, but with few practical examples and only little actual "_theory_".
 Available from [Findit](https://findit.dtu.dk/en/catalog/2305333384).

 _Writing Testbenches - Functional Verification of HDL Models_ by J. Bergeron - a more in-depth overview of functional verification with examples in both Verilog and VHDL throughout the book.
 This book is more university textbook-like than the above, and despite the difference in language from the course, it still represents a good source.
 Available from [Findit](https://findit.dtu.dk/en/catalog/2441585752).

+_Fundamentals of Digital Logic with VHDL Desgin_ by S. Brown, Z. Vranesic.
+Chapter 11 offers techniques for making effective test sets using stuck-at models.
+These techniques includes identifying input combinations which will test the entire design using logic tables and sensitized paths.
+The chapter also makes remakrs of making designs for testiability and BISTs.

+_ASIC/SoC Functional Design Verification_ by A. B. Mehta.
+The book serves as a guide to technologies and methodologies of functional design verification, including UVM.
+Available from [Findit](https://findit.dtu.dk/en/catalog/2374482012).